easaw/ThinkDark/README.md

 # ThinkDark
-CSS to enhance and theme the Thunkable X Editor.
+Pure CSS, to enhance and give a dark theme the Thunkable X Editor.
 Unofficial.

+#### This code may be editied, but **please do not share it on the Thunkable community**, instead, please link here: [https://github.com/easaw/ThinkDark](https://github.com/easaw/ThinkDark) so everyone has the latest version.

 ![ThinkDark v0.0.6](https://github.com/easaw/ThinkDark/blob/master/ThinkDark-Theme-Designer-View-v0.0.6.png)

+*Please see the license before editing or cloning [LICENSE](https://github.com/easaw/ThinkDark/blob/master/LICENSE)*